CenturyLinkCloud/PublicKB/Network/CenturyLink Cloud/vpn-client-connection-troubleshooting.md

 Wed Nov 10 15:14:56 2010 us=515000 Restart pause, 2 second(s)
 ```

-You need to verify with CenturyLink Cloud or your Administrator that you are using the right credentials.
+You need to verify with Lumen Cloud or your Administrator that you are using the right credentials.

 #### An example of a successful login log